kometenstaub/obsidian-version-history-diff/README.md

 **Please open an issue before you make a PR.**

-> This week I will work on refactoring the code base, so any additional features will have to wait after that.
+> Before adding any new features, the code will need to be refactored.

 TO-DO: